abbasarezoo/site/_posts/2016-07-03-five-tips-for-students-young-designers.md

 ## 1. Develop an online presence

 This is **the** most important piece of advice I can give you.
-Get yourself and your work online.
+It’s essential to get yourself and your work online.
+This will involve a small investment on your part, but if it gets you a job it’ll be worth it.

-When I get your CV the first thing I’m going to look for is your website.
-It also helps to have your own personal email address.
-An address like you@yourwebsite.com is going to make you look like the real deal, topbantz69@gmail.com (apologies if that’s you) isn’t.
+It also helps to have your own professional email address.
+An address like you@yourwebsite.com is going to make you look like the real deal, topbantz69@gmail.com isn’t… apologies if that’s you.

 Beyond this, there’s a ton of free ways to promote yourself online beyond your own website or social media channels: